hasanerman/VSChecker/README.md

 ## English

-A clean, professional, and lightweight local antivirus application written in Python.
+A clean and lightweight local antivirus application written in Python.
 It features a modern, asynchronous graphical user interface built with CustomTkinter, a rule-based scan engine, a safe quarantine manager, and structured scan history log tracking using SQLite.
 All interface labels, diagnostics, and outputs are fully presented in English under the name **VSChecker**.

 ### Advanced Features
 - **Heuristic Entropy Analysis**: Evaluates the Shannon Entropy of executable files.
 If a binary has an entropy score above `7.5`, it is flagged as `Suspicious file (High entropy)` due to potential packing, obfuscation, or encryption (common in ransomware and malware loaders).